almost/sqs-readable-stream/README.md

-The messages passed through the stream are as returned from aws-sdk with the addition of a `deleteMessage` method which can be used as a shortcut to delete the message from the queue.
+The messages passed through the stream are as returned from aws-sdk with the addition of a `deleteMessage` method which can be used as a shortcut to delete the message from the queue and a 'changeMessageVisibility' method which can be used to put the message back onto the queue.

 Constructor Options
 -------